 files, download readme.txt, upload a local

-report.log, and then close the session properly.
+report.log, and then close the session cleanly.

 ftp ftp.lpic-server.org